 Today’s visitor numbers put Unesco on edge for the ecological and environmental threats they bring.
 The Galapagos National Park, founded in 1959 and Ecuador’s first, remains highly vigilant: Of the 80-some registered tourist vessels with sleeping accommodations that ply these pristine waters, each must carry one qualified naturalist guide for every 16 passengers, and they supervise visits to the 116 designated visitor sites in the Galapagos approved by the park (54 sites on land and 62 diving or snorkeling sites).

-There are just five large “cruise” ships with a 90- to 100-passenger capacity (Silversea’s Silver Galapagos and Celebrity’s Xpedition are the newest) and a flotilla of smaller craft.
+There are just five large “cruise” ships with a 90- to 100-passenger capacity and a flotilla of smaller craft.
 A handsome example of the latter is the 90-foot Reina Silvia that sleeps from 12 to 16; it was large enough to accommodate Brad and Angelina and their growing family during their visit in 2012.
 While these smaller options sound more personable and promise various benefits, how they fare when rough waters prevail should be a consideration (…)